bulletmark/dbus-action/README.md

 For other custom actions, most likely you will first need to determine the interface, member, and responses you want to trigger on.
 To help with this, you can run `dbus-action` in monitor mode to view all messages.
-Run as your normal user (DO NOT use root/sudo):
+Run the following as your normal user in your normal session (DO NOT use root/sudo):

     dbus-action -m all